MicrosoftDocs/azure-stack-docs/azure-stack/operator/tutorial-test-offer.md

 > [!div class="checklist"]
 > * Create a subscription
-> * Deploy resources entitled by the subscription
+> * Deploy resources

-Learn more about deploying resource providers for add-on services.
-They'll allow you to offer even more services in your plans, and your subscribers to deploy new resources from Azure Stack Marketplace:
+Next, learn about deploying resource providers for add-on services.
+They allow you to offer even more services to users in your plans:

 - [Offer SQL on Azure Stack](azure-stack-sql-resource-provider.md)
 - [Offer MySQL on Azure Stack](azure-stack-mysql-resource-provider.md)